tyrauber/stock_quote/README.md

 A ruby gem that retrieves real-time stock quotes and historical pricing from google.

+# DISCONTINUED

+On November 1, 2013, Google discontinued iGoogle, the api which stock_quote utilized, rendering the gem inoperable.

+All google things must come to an end.
+This is no exception.

 ## Functionality

 There are only two functions:  quote and history.